tautvydasversockas/tautvydasversockas/README.md

 ### Hi there 👋

+I am a software engineer from Vilnius, Lithuania.
+I specialize in back-end technologies with a strong focus on distributed systems and domain-driven design.

+I find that the best way to stay up-to-date on software technologies is by participating in various developer community events, conferences, reading books, and writing articles.

+I own a software engineering related blog - thehonestcoder.com

 <!--
 **tautvydasversockas/tautvydasversockas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.